Cherreads

 "It's where we're going."

 Will had read enough to know what this moment was.
-Every tradition that had ever tried to explain how ordinary people became extraordinary ones had a version of it — the signal on the horizon, the call that couldn't be ignored, the moment the protagonist stopped being someone things happened to and started being someone who went toward things.
+Every tradition that had ever tried to explain how ordinary people became extraordinary ones had a version of it.
+The signal on the horizon.
+The call that couldn't be ignored.
+The moment the protagonist stopped being someone things happened to and started being someone who went toward things.
 His mother had loved these moments.
-She'd close her eyes when he read them aloud and he could always tell from her expression exactly when the story had hooked her.
+She would close her eyes when he read them aloud.
+He could always tell from her expression exactly when the story had hooked her.

 You are doing the thing again, Khan said.